Thomas Margro

 Thomas E. "Tom" Margro is a mass transportation executive, and general manager for the San Francisco Bay Area Rapid Transit district from 1996 to 2007.
 He was CEO of the Transportation Corridor Agencies from 2007 to 2012.

 Early life and education

-Margo graduated from Syracuse University with a bachelor's degree in electrical engineering, and a master's degree from the University of Pennsylvania in systems engineering, with additional post graduate studies in systems engineering.
+Margro graduated from Syracuse University with a bachelor's degree in electrical engineering, and a master's degree from the University of Pennsylvania in systems engineering, with additional post graduate studies in systems engineering.

 Career

 After graduating college, Margro worked as a rocket scientist for a year, working as a defense contractor on the Minuteman missile guidance system.

 In 1972, Margro joined SEPTA in Philadelphia as the only electrical engineer in a team tasked with maintaining an aging and ill-maintained transit system acquired from a private company.
 He worked at SEPTA for 18 years (till 1990); his roles there included manager of facilities engineering; senior program manager, electrical facilities; chief engineer; and ultimately assistant general manager of engineering and construction.

 Margro worked at BART from 1990 to 1995 as assistant general manager of transit system development.
 In that position, he was responsible for the BART Extensions Program, including the Pittsburg/Bay Point extension (the North Concord/Martinez station and Pittsburg/Bay Point station) and the Dublin/Pleasanton extensions (the Castro Valley station and Dublin/Pleasanton station).
 The stations would open between 1995 and 1997.

 Margro worked for a year (between 1995 and 1996) at the New Jersey Turnpike Authority as Director of Maintenance and Engineering Services/Chief Engineer.

 On June 1, 1996, it was announced that BART general manager Richard A. White was leaving BART to become general manager of the Washington Metropolitan Area Transit Authority, with July 26 being his last day at BART.
 Potential successor candidates mentioned at the time of his departure were Deputy General Manager Dorothy Dugger (who would become general manager in 2007), Jim Gallagher (assistant general manager of operations), Larry Williams (assistant general manager of operations), and John Haley (former deputy general manager at BART, at the time deputy general manager of the port authority in New York).